 CALL TO CAUCUS

-2013 ALBEMARLE COUNTY NOMINATING CAUCUS
+2015 ALBEMARLE COUNTY CAUCUS

 - Incorporated Documents.
 All appropriate provisions of the Virginia Democratic Party Plan (“State Party Plan”), as amended, and the Bylaws of the Albemarle County Democratic Committee are incorporated into this Call by reference and made a part hereof.

 - Purposes.
-The purpose of the Caucus shall be to nominate Democratic candidates for the upcoming Albemarle County General Election to be held on November 5, 2013.
+The purpose of the Caucus shall be to nominate Democratic candidates for the upcoming Albemarle County General Election to be held on November 3, 2015.

 - Only those candidates who have filed by the deadline will appear on the ballots distributed at the caucuses.
-If no more than 1 person has filed for any office by the deadline, the person who has filed for that office will be deemed to have been nominated.
+If no more than 1 person has filed for any office by the deadline, the Albemarle County Democratic Committee may deem that candidate to have been nominated.

 - Declaration.
-All candidates and all persons participating in the caucuses, shall sign a Declaration form which includes an affirmation that the person is a resident of, and registered to vote in, the jurisdiction holding the caucus; does not intend to support any candidate who is opposed to the Democratic nominee in the next ensuing general election; is a Democrat; is not a member of any other political party; and has not participated and will not participate in the nominating process of any other political party for the 2013 general elections.
+All candidates and all persons participating in the caucuses, shall sign a Declaration form which includes an affirmation that the person is a resident of, and registered to vote in, the jurisdiction holding the caucus; does not intend to support any candidate who is opposed to the Democratic nominee in the next ensuing general election; is a Democrat; is not a member of any other political party; and has not participated and will not participate in the nominating process of any other political party for the 2015 general election.